-Since helping Jabiru customers with TBI and LCH, we have become aware of the standard permanent magnet Jabiru alternator not supplying sufficient current, resulting in battery charge diminishing over time.
+Since offering Jabiru customers the TBI and LCH, we have been made aware that the standard permanent magnet Jabiru alternator is not supplying sufficient current, resulting in battery charge diminishing over time.
 This is especially prevalent in cockpits with extra electronic instruments (see Figure 1).
 Additionally a permanent magnet alternator can only rectify the flux created from rotational motion, not regulate it.
 Put simply, charging ability is limited to engine RPM.

 As noted in the Jabiru Pilot’s Operating Handbook – Section 3.10.

 When the engine is turning at approximately 2000 RPM and above the alternator produces sufficient power for all lights to be run continuously.
 However, below this RPM the alternator cannot produce this power output and power must be drawn from the battery if all electrical systems are running.
 To reduce the load on the alternator, Jabiru Aircraft recommend only using the Landing Light for takeoff and landing – turning it off during normal cruise operations and wherever safe while taxiing.

 This limitation is eliminated with Rotec Aerosport’s ‘Jabiru Alternator Upgrade Kit’.

 The most cost effective solution is to replace the standard Jabiru charging system with a fully regulated alternator.
 This new charging system has the ability to supply 45 amps for the full range of engine RPM.
 The upgrade is simple with the original coil bracket and magnet fixture being replaced with a new alternator bracket and pulley.
 The alternator is then mounted, plugged in, and the installation is complete.